lessload/DNSCrypt-reload/README.md

 ## Pro
-- support Web Captive Portal, Normally `dnscrypt-proxy` may break web portal in some case.
+- support Web Captive Portal, Normally `dnscrypt-proxy` may break web portal in many case.
 - easy to re-run dnscrypt-proxy by run `re-dnscrypt.bat` _[run as admin]_
 - just script, no need more resource usage.
 - less DNS traffic leak ( `just 5s` `nearly 0 if you use static sdns://` )